Top of the page

-You have a problem called angina.
 Angina happens when there is not enough blood flow to your heart muscle.
-Angina is a sign of coronary artery disease (CAD).
-CAD occurs when blood vessels that supply the heart become narrowed.
-Having CAD increases your risk of a heart attack.
+Angina is a sign of coronary artery disease.
+Coronary artery disease happens when fatty deposits called plaque (say "plak") build up inside your coronary arteries.
+This plaque may limit the amount of blood to your heart muscle.
+Having coronary artery disease also increases your risk of a heart attack.

 Chest pain or pressure is the most common symptom of angina.
 But some people have other symptoms, like:

-Women are somewhat more likely than men to have angina symptoms like shortness of breath, nausea, and back or jaw pain.
+Most women feel symptoms in their chest.
+But women are somewhat more likely than men to have other angina symptoms like shortness of breath, tiredness, nausea, and back or jaw pain.

 Angina can be dangerous.
 That's why it is important to pay attention to your symptoms.
 Know what is typical for you, learn how to control your symptoms, and understand when you need to get treatment.